connectsoumya/lostrecipes/contact-us/feedback.md

 exclude: true
 ---

-#### Hey there!
-Let us know your thoughts so that we can get better.
+> Let us know your thoughts.
 ##### *This is an anonymous feedback form.
 Please do not submit any sensitive information.
 <script>
 function onSubmit(token) {